 - Exponential and logarithmic equations

-- Representation/modeling (graphical, numerical, symbolic, and verbal representations of functions)
+- Definition, interpretation, and representation/modeling (graphical, numerical, symbolic, and verbal)

 - Domain and range